arbor-sim/arbor/doc/co_recipe.rst

     | Foobar_GPUFTW_lolz: That'd be me, if we've got GPU enabled.
     | Simulator: Okay it's up to you then to deal with this s3cr1ts4uc3 object.

-General Best Practices
+General best practices
 ----------------------

 .. topic:: Think of the cells

-    When formulating a model, think cell-first, and try to formulate the model and the associated workflow from a cell-centered perspective.
+    When formulating a model, think cell-first, and try to formulate the model and the associated workflow from a cell-centred perspective.
 If this isn't possible, please contact the developers, because we would like to develop tools that help make this simpler.